 Take, for example, these three naturopathic doctors, all of whom have chosen to shift careers because they discovered a passion, balance, and fulfillment in naturopathic medicine.

-I had classmates who had either just started their first career, or were way into their original careers, who took that leap and made the change to a new profession.
+I had classmates who had either just started their first career, or were way into their original careers, who took the leap and made the change to a new profession.
 I think it’s a testament to the strength of naturopathic medicine that people are willing to take this leap and make that change.

 Social Work to Naturopathic Medicine